Quick Energy Savings Summary

 - Annual energy savings: $200–$600/yr

-Note: Not all incentives may be stackable, and program details change.
+Note: Incentives, tax credits, and utility rebates change.
 Consult a tax professional and check NJCleanEnergy.com for current program availability and requirements.

 Energy Star Roofing Requirements

 Energy Star certification is the baseline standard for energy efficient roofing.
 Products that earn the Energy Star label have been tested and verified to meet the EPA's minimum reflectance requirements for reducing cooling energy use.
-Not all “cool” or “energy efficient” marketing claims meet Energy Star standards, so knowing the actual numbers matters—especially for qualifying for the federal 25C tax credit.
+Not all “cool” or “energy efficient” marketing claims meet Energy Star standards, so knowing the actual numbers matters—especially for qualifying for rebate programs or for your tax professional's review of pre-2026 credit paperwork.

 Steep-Slope Requirements (Shingles, Metal, Tile)